Who's That Girl?

 At the age of three, Kimi began taking tap and ballet classes.
 During her first recital and an impressive rendition of "The Chicken Dance," her tap shoe flew off of her foot and into the audience.
 The little professional that she was, Kimi sauntered into the audience, picked up her shoe, put it back on, and continued with the dance as if nothing happened.
 Kimi grew up in the ballet community and in the summer of 2013, was accepted into the Young Dancer Summer Intensive at American Ballet Theatre in New York City.
 After seeing numerous Broadway shows, it was there that her spark for theater was ignited.

 In August 2022, Kimi performed in Roanoke, Virginia on her first professional contract as one of three adult lead vocalists in Virginia Children's Theatre's Brand New Day: A Celebration of Unity , a concert celebrating unity, focusing on cultural and LGBTQ diversity through children's literature and musical theater favorites from shows, such as Aida, Footloose, Kinky Boots, Sister Act, The Prom, and more!
-This Fall, Kimi will be portraying the role of Wednesday Addams in Landmark Musical Theatre's The Addams Family in San Francisco, CA.
+This Fall, Kimi made her San Francisco professional debut as Wednesday Addams in Landmark Musical Theatre's The Addams Family.

 In Central California, Kimi has appeared regionally as both a Junior Company and mainstage performer in 26 of Good Company Players’ productions at Roger Rocka’s Dinner Theater and Second Space Theater, most notably Sister Act (Michelle/Sister Mary Kay & u/s Mary Robert), My Fair Lady (Flower Girl), and South Pacific (Ngana de Becque).
 GCP has been known to train such artists as Audra McDonald, Heidi Blickenstaff, Chris Colfer, Sharon Leal, and Miranda Mayo, among many.